Emurgo/yoroi-frontend/docs/specs/code/URI_SCHEME.md

 1. Once we pick a page in Yoroi to send users to, we cannot easily change it (since it will be baked into the protocol)
 2. Before sending a transaction, the user may have to make extra choices (such as which wallet to send from if Yoroi eventually supports multiple wallets).
 These options should not all be listed on the “send” page
+3. For mobile, there is a clear trend toward the use of HTTP/HTTPS Deep Links.
+It is likely that custom URIs will not be supported for much longer.

 ## Suggested Implementation
 We should create a new page in Yoroi to handle these URI links that way we can prompt the user for additional decisions in the future before redirecting them to the appropriate page.